EduNLP/textbook-analysis/README.md

 > african american,african american
 > latina,latinx
 > latina,woman

+@lucy: can you make the above script run for bigrams?

 An output file `people_mentions.csv` will be generated in the output directory.
 The file will have the following columns: